namshi/RITracking-Android/README.md

 #### RITrackingProduct

-This entity describes a product involved in an operation.
+This model describes a product involved in an operation.
 Product is described using these
 parameters:

 * String __identifier__ | _(The id of the product)_